norlab-ulaval/libpointmatcher/doc/CompilationPython.md

 The very first step is to clone [pybind11](https://github.com/pybind/pybind11) into a directory of your choice.

-At the moment, pypointmatcher can only be compiled with **version 2.5.0** of pybind11.
+At the moment, pypointmatcher is only tested for compilation with **version 2.5.0** of pybind11.
 To install the right version, run the following commands:

 ```bash
 cd pybind11